alesegdia/ragman/README.md

 TODO:
+* Contact the GGLib owner to talk about the FadeScreen bug.
+Thank him so much for making this lib and make my life easier
+* Code map editor's save screen and test Map::save_file()
+* Code map editor's new map screen asking for parameters in TextBox'es.

-* Thinking about the IA
+* Think about the IA
 * Load sprites with files as with maps
+* Think about a play button in the map editor, just calling the state made for the game
 * Fix the horrible map file format, please
-* Check for paths in file formats (map and sprite), just to have every map into one single folder and not repeated in every use of it.
+* Test paths in file formats, so that you can load everything everywhere, and not to have every map all over the source tree.
 * Add GUIs to map editor for creating, saving and loading.
-* In map editor, if no args specified, create new map (splash the gui).
+[33.3%]
 * Put a bit of order in ZOrder.
-* Save and load can be done in the future, within the same EditionState, so that we don't have to mess around states.
-* When passing from EditionState to SaveState or others, everything is killed.
-  Maybe you'll have to make another state just to load the map the first time (without GUI, maybe a splash screen), and another just for editing.
 * Get a beer.